fbpx

 15. Felicia rose

 Its tiny cupped flowers open up into large blossoms with soft pink petals and deep pink centers – making them ideal for bouquets.
-Rose societies have awarded this popular modern landscape rose many awards over the years due to its beauty, hardiness, disease resistance, and fragrant aroma.
+Rose societies have given this popular modern landscape many awards over the years due to its beauty, hardiness, disease resistance, and fragrant aroma.

 Perfume delight rose